Table of Contents

 Tip – 7: Find a Study Buddy or Group

-If you are having trouble, then here are some ways to find a study buddy or group:
+Here are some ways to find a study buddy or group:

 • Ask classmates or friends